 Detailed steps can be found here.

-I’ve compiled a Motorcycle Travel Checklist and most of my ride, I just follow my travel checklist and modify it accordingly to suit the trip.
+I’ve compiled a Motorcycle Travel Checklist and for most of my rides, I just follow my travel checklist and modify it accordingly to suit the trip.

 How was the condition of Peninsular Malaysia roads?

-Whilst most of the roads are Tarmac, some of the area has quite number of potholes but it is passable.
+Whilst most of the roads are Tarmac, some of the areas have quite a number of potholes but it is passable.

 How do you manage to ride for long hours?

-I sleep for at least 6 hours a day, I don’t eat heavy (less or no rice before and during the ride as I tend to be sleepy on a long hours ride), I take chocolates, banana, bread, drink a lot of water and sometimes, energy drink helps.
+I sleep for at least 6 hours a day, I don’t eat heavily (less or no rice before and during the ride as I tend to be sleepy on a long hours ride), I take chocolates, bananas, bread, drink a lot of water and sometimes, energy drink helps.

-Do you do any reservation in advance for your accommodation?
+Do you do any reservations in advance for your accommodation?

-I usually do reserve accommodation in advance but for this trip, I only reserve it (using booking dot com app) when I arrived at the destination or decided to stop riding for the day.
-One of the factor that I consider to stay in a place is to have secured parking for my motorcycle.
-All the places that I’ve stayed has secured parking or atleast someone keeping an eye on it.
+I usually reserve accommodation in advance but for this trip, I only reserve it (using the booking dot com app) when I arrived at the destination or decided to stop riding for the day.
+One of the factors that I consider to stay in a place is to have secured parking for my motorcycle.
+All the places that I’ve stayed have secured parking or at least someone keeping an eye on it.

 Photo Gallery